2i2c-org/infrastructure/docs/howto/operate/new-cluster/new-cluster.md

 This guide will assume you have already followed the guidance in [](/topic/cluster-design) to select the appropriate infrastructure.

-## Creating a Terraform variables file for the cluster
+## Create a Terraform variables file for the cluster

 The first step is to create a `.tfvars` file in the appropriate terraform projects subdirectory: